kyle-patterson/azure-sdk-for-cpp/README.md

 * `azure-storage-files-datalake-cpp`
 * `azure-storage-files-shares-cpp`

-> NOTE: In case of getting linker errors when consuming the SDK on Windows, make sure that [Vcpkg triplet](https://vcpkg.readthedocs.io/en/latest/users/triplets/) being consumed matches the [CRT link flags](https://docs.microsoft.com/cpp/build/reference/md-mt-ld-use-run-time-library?view=msvc-160) being set for your app or library build.
+> NOTE: In case of getting linker errors when consuming the SDK on Windows, make sure that [vcpkg triplet](https://vcpkg.readthedocs.io/en/latest/users/triplets/) being consumed matches the [CRT link flags](https://docs.microsoft.com/cpp/build/reference/md-mt-ld-use-run-time-library?view=msvc-160) being set for your app or library build.
 See also `MSVC_USE_STATIC_CRT` build flag.

 ## Need help